Chain Tutte polynomials: Preliminaries

 \subsection{M\"obius function}

-The M\"obius function is $\gm :\calP \times \calP \to \ZZ$ where $\calP$ is a locally finite poset defined by setting $\gm (X,X)=1$ and for all $X,Z\in \calP$.
+The M\"obius function of a locally finite poset $\calP$ is a function $\gm :\calP \times \calP \to \ZZ$ defined by setting $\gm (X,X)=1$ and for all $X,Z\in \calP$.
 First we recall a classic result on M\"obius functions on matroids by which we mean the M\"obius function on the lattice of flats $L(M)$ of the matroid $M$.
 For any subset of atoms $X\subseteq \A$ we write $\bigvee X$ for the join of these atoms inside the lattice of flats (a.k.a. the flat closure of $X$ in $L(M)$).

-\begin{lemma}[Proposition 7.1.4 \cite{Zas87}] Let $M$ be a simple matroid with minimum flat $\hat{0}=\emptyset$ and maximum flat $\hat{1}=\A$.
+\begin{lemma}[\cite{Zas87}, Proposition 7.1.4] Let $M$ be a simple matroid with minimum flat $\hat{0}=\emptyset$ and maximum flat $\hat{1}=\A$.
 Then \end{lemma}

 For our purposes we need to extend this result slightly.
 Surely this is in the literature somewhere, but the author could not find this particular formulation so we include the proof.